stablekernel/aqueduct/source/docs/http/threading.md

 Another thing that is important to consider is initialization.
 The methods `prepare()` and `entryPoint` in an application channel will be invoked on each isolate.
 This behavior is guaranteed to occur for each isolate and there is often little to worry about.

 However, when implementing `ApplicationChannel.initializeApplication`, code runs on the main isolate.
 Any changes to static variables or singletons will not be replicated to the isolates running the application logic.
-The use case for this method is rather minimal, but it is very important that types like `HTTPCodecRepository` aren't configured in this method.
+The use case for this method is rather minimal, but it is very important that types like `CodecRegistry` aren't configured in this method.

 ## How Many Isolates Should I Use